mnberthe/aws-solutions-architect-associate-notes/README.md

   - AWS Network Firewall (VPC Level)
   - Amazon Route 53 Resolver DNS Firewall
   - Policies are created at the region level

+## Security Hub

+- Security Hub is a service provided by Amazon Web Services (AWS) that gives users a comprehensive view of their security posture across their AWS accounts.
+- It provides a centralized dashboard that aggregates and prioritizes security findings from various AWS services such as
+	- Amazon GuardDuty
+	- AWS Config
+	- AWS Inspector, and others

 ## GuardDuty